-- apbridge(8): Updated to add -Oy and other NID ordering clarifications from CLE3.1.UP01 - aprun(1): Updated hugepage information; updated -r option; added text for -T; revised -t option text - apstat(1): Updated with text to describe unbound and pendCancel States. - xtopview(8): Invokes xtverifydefaults during exit processing. - xtcheckhealth(8): Updated new and changed exit codes in the RETURN VALUES section - xtcleanup_after(8): Updated new and changed exit codes in the RETURN VALUES section - rsipd.conf(5): Changed initial_lease_time option default setting to 60; system administrators may wish to change the value of initial_lease_time in /etc/opt/cray/rsipd/rsipd.conf from its default of 60 seconds to a larger value (600 seconds is suggested) to strike a balance between clients renewing their leases too often and clients taking a long time to recover after an RSIP server outage.
+- apbridge(8): Updated to add -Oy and other NID ordering clarifications from CLE 3.1.UP01. - aprun(1): Updated hugepage information; updated -r option; added text for -T; revised -t option text. - apstat(1): Updated with text to describe unbound and pendCancel States. - xtopview(8): Added xtverifydefaults exit processing information. - xtcheckhealth(8): Updated new and changed exit codes in the RETURN VALUES section. - xtcleanup_after(8): Updated new and changed exit codes in the RETURN VALUES section. - rsipd.conf(5): Changed initial_lease_time option default setting to 60; system administrators may wish to change the value of initial_lease_time in /etc/opt/cray/rsipd/rsipd.conf from its default of 60 seconds to a larger value (600 seconds is suggested) to strike a balance between clients renewing their leases too often and clients taking a long time to recover after an RSIP server outage.